UCLComputerScience/COMP0016_2020_21_Team19/README.md

 [![Integration Testing CI (Firefox)](https://github.com/UCLComputerScience/COMP0016_2020_21_Team19/actions/workflows/integration-testing-firefox.yml/badge.svg)](https://github.com/UCLComputerScience/COMP0016_2020_21_Team19/actions/workflows/integration-testing-firefox.yml)
 [![Publish Docker image](https://github.com/UCLComputerScience/COMP0016_2020_21_Team19/actions/workflows/publish.yml/badge.svg)](https://github.com/UCLComputerScience/COMP0016_2020_21_Team19/actions/workflows/publish.yml)

+Increasingly, hospitals are being mandated to monitor patient wellbeing post-treatment through Patient Reported Outcome Measures (PROMs).
+The NHS currently distributes a combination of paper and digital PROMs and suffer numerous delays before they can extract useful information from them.
+Currently, the process of collecting and analysing these measures can take up to a year to finalise.

+Under the [UCL Industry Exchange Network](https://www.ucl.ac.uk/computer-science/collaborate/ucl-industry-exchange-network-ucl-ixn) (UCL IXN) and with support from [NHS Wales](https://www.wales.nhs.uk/), we've developed a generalized web application enabling clinicians to quickly gather PROM data per individual and allow them to visualise and analyse the factors that help and hinder an individual from adherence to set treatment plans.
+Surveyors can create new tasks and add questions with different response types.
+Our platform provides visualisations for the responses to these tasks.

+Our solution dramatically reduces the time taken to collect and analyse responses to PROMs and may allow them to uncover health-related issues that would have gone undiscovered if assessed purely on the existing patient consultation framework.

 ## Development

 This section will describe how to get started with development on your local machine.